nics-dp/petsard/doc_site/content/docs/developer-guide/test-coverage.md

 > - Manages data flow through `set_input()` and `get_result()` methods
 > - Supports timing logging and general logging functionality
 >
 > LoaderAdapter specifically implements benchmark:// protocol handling, achieving decoupling between Loader and Benchmarker.
+Starting from v2.0.0, LoaderAdapter supports both filepath and schema parameters using the benchmark:// protocol, enabling automatic download of benchmark datasets and schema files (such as YAML format metadata definitions) to the local benchmark/ directory.

 ### `Splitter`